apondi-art/commandline/README.md

 # commandline
-this i aproject that demonstrate how inputs are passed  on commandline accessed then they are manupulated.
+This  project demonstrates  how inputs are passed  on commandline accessed then they are manupulated.